Real Estate Law

 As a seller, you have the right to negotiate the commission and terms of your listing agreement with the listing agent.
 The standard commission is generally 6% and may be split between buyer and seller realtors 3%/3%, which may be negotiated.

-Six (6) months is often a requested listing period, but three (3) months maybe sufficient time to sell your home or to determine whether a real estate agent is going to do a good job for you.
+Six (6) months is often a requested listing period, but three (3) months may be sufficient time to sell your home or to determine whether a real estate agent is going to do a good job for you.
 Listing agreements may be renewed but be wary of signing one that can be automatically renewed.

 Before you sign a listing agreement, it is recommended that you talk with several agents.
 Find out what each agent will do for their fee including the type and quality of the sales campaign they will conduct.

-As a buyer you have the right, and are well advised, to have an attorney both review the agreement of sale before you sign it and represent you at the settlement table.
+As a buyer you have the right, and are well-advised, to have an attorney both review the agreement of sale before you sign it and represent you at the settlement table.

 In a traditional real estate transaction, the buyer does not have anyone representing his or her interests.
 The real estate agent showing you the house usually owes allegiance to the seller, not to you the buyer.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified real estate lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.
+Take the first step now and contact a local real estate attorney to discuss your specific legal situation.